IgorTecnologia/EAD-Authuser/README.md

 1. Start the application with Maven
 2. The API will be accessible at http://localhost:8087
 3. You must have a PostgreSQL server active on the machine.
+4. Attention!!!
+To carry out unit and integration tests of the application, the H2 database must be used.

 ## Collection Postman